dkornai/hhsd-testdata/README.md

 ## /

+Bash scripts for running delimitation on the four species complexes (Giraffes, Milksnakes, Sunfish, Simulated data).
+This excludes the anlyses of alternative two-species delimitaions in milksnakes.

 ### Folder contents:
 - `run_all_delimit.sh` bash script for reproducing the four species delimitation analyses, with a very long runtime (weeks)
 - `run_all_delimit_fast.sh` bash script for reproducing a the four species delimitation analyses, with rapid execution (hours) but potentially inaccurate results